 One of the best things about living in Tampa is getting to experience all of the incredible sunsets.
-As an avid sunset watcher myself, I know some of the best places to go to get the full, breathtaking experience you might be looking for!
-So for all you sunset fanatics, here is a list of some of the best local places to watch a Tampa Bay sunset (and we’ve included a few sunrise options, too!).
+Many Tampa area locals, like myself, know some of the best places to get the full, breathtaking experience.
+So for all you sunset fanatics, here is a list of some of the best local places to watch a sunset in Tampa Bay (and we’ve included a few sunrise options, too!).

 Best Places to Watch a Tampa Bay Sunset Together

 Enjoying a beautiful sunset together is one of the best parts of living in Florida – visiting too.
-Summer sunsets tend to get all the attention but sunset times get earlier in the evening starting in September, making it nice to enjoy the sunset during dinner time or even happy hour.
+Summer sunsets tend to get all the attention but sunset times get earlier in the evening starting in September and hit that middle sweet spot during the spring, making it nice to enjoy the sunset during dinner time, especially at waterfront restaurants, or even happy hour.

 Clearwater Beach